bleujin/CrakenRedis/README.md

 # CrakenRedis(with JDK 1.8)

-I wonder if I can have a more simple API(CRUD, Index/Search) when Based on redis,
+I wonder if I can have a more simple API(CRUD, Index/Search) when Based on redis(can be rdb or mapdb or infinispan),

 This project is a kind of redis client.